sanity-io/groq-cli/readme.md

 ## Similar tools

 GROQ-cli isn't the only tool to work with JSON data in the command line.
-If it doesn't do exactly what you need, you can scheck out these other tools that might help you:
+If it doesn't do exactly what you need, you can check out these other tools that might help you:

 - [jq](https://stedolan.github.io/jq/) — a lightweight and flexible command-line JSON processor.
 - [gron](https://github.com/tomnomnom/gron) - Make JSON greppable!